Seacats' Patricia Woolsey hits state-qualifying mark in 500 free in Omaha

-OMAHA — The Scottsbluff/Gering Seacats swim program had a strong showing individually at the Omaha Westside Invite Friday and Saturday in Omaha with plenty of top times.
+The Scottsbluff/Gering Seacats swim program had a strong showing individually at the Omaha Westside Invite Friday, Jan.
+27, and Saturday, Jan.
+28, in Omaha with plenty of top times.

 Overall, the girls and boys swimmers finished ninth in the competitive team standings.